Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Introduction

-The other meaningful way to look for axions or dark photons is to check the anomalous signals in various astrophysical environments, such as neutron stars~\cite{Pshirkov:2007st, Huang:2018lxq, Hook:2018iia, Safdi:2018oeu, Fortin:2018aom, Fortin:2018ehg, Noordhuis:2022ljw, Hong:2020bxo, Diamond:2021ekg, Lu:2021uec, Hardy:2022ufh}, white dwarfs~\cite{Hardy:2022ufh, Wang:2021wae, Dessert:2019sgw, Dessert:2022yqq}, supernovae~\cite{Jaeckel:2017tud, Caputo:2021rux}, quasars and blazars~\cite{DeAngelis:2011id, Guo:2020kiq, Li:2020pcn, Li:2021gxs, Davies:2022wvj}, red giants and horizontal branch stars~\cite{Redondo:2013lna}, and globular clusters~\cite{Ayala:2014pea, Dolan:2022kul}.
+The other meaningful way to look for axions or dark photons is to investigate anomalous signals in various astrophysical environments, such as the cosmic microwave background (CMB) spectral distortion constraints on dark photons~\cite{McDermott:2019lch, Arias:2012az}, gamma-ray constraints on axion DM~\cite{Fermi-LAT:2016nkz,Meyer:2020vzy}, neutron stars~\cite{Pshirkov:2007st, Huang:2018lxq, Hook:2018iia, Safdi:2018oeu, Fortin:2018aom, Fortin:2018ehg, Noordhuis:2022ljw, Hong:2020bxo, Diamond:2021ekg, Lu:2021uec, Hardy:2022ufh, Chaubey:2022qcf}, white dwarfs~\cite{Hardy:2022ufh, Wang:2021wae, Dessert:2019sgw, Dessert:2022yqq}, supernovae~\cite{Jaeckel:2017tud, Caputo:2021rux}, quasars and blazars~\cite{DeAngelis:2011id, Guo:2020kiq, Li:2020pcn, Li:2021gxs, Davies:2022wvj, Kohri:2017ljt}, the Sun, red giants and horizontal branch stars~\cite{An:2013yfc,Redondo:2013lna,An:2020bxd}, and globular clusters~\cite{Ayala:2014pea, Dolan:2022kul}.
 These searches assume that the ultralight particles are either DM or sourced inside the astrophysical objects.
-As the closest star to us, the Sun also serves as a good laboratory for ultralight particles.
-Previous works set constraints on ultralight particles generated inside the Sun via the stellar cooling~\cite{Redondo:2013lna, An:2013yfc, 2015JCAP...10..015V} and the axion decay~\cite{DeRocco:2022jyq}.
-On the other hand, Ref.~\cite{An:2020jmf} proposed that DPDM can resonantly convert into mono-chromatic radio-frequency EM waves in the solar corona at a radius where the plasma frequency equals the DPDM mass.
-With the presence of the solar magnetic field, in the solar corona, axion DM can also resonantly convert into radio waves.
-In this work, we search for such mono-chromatic radio signal in the solar observation data of LOFAR telescope~\cite{vanHaarlem:2013dsa}.
-To calculate the signal, we carry out the simulation of the propagation of EM waves inside solar corona of quiet Sun.
-We then compare the signal with LOFAR data to calculate the upper limits on DPDM model and axion DM model.
+Remarkably, the Sun, being our closest star, offers a good laboratory for probing ultralight particles.
+Previous works have set constraints on ultralight particles generated inside the Sun via stellar cooling~\cite{An:2013yfc,Redondo:2013lna,2015JCAP...10..015V} and axion decay~\cite{DeRocco:2022jyq}.
+On the other hand, Ref.~\cite{An:2020jmf} proposed that DPDM can resonantly convert into monochromatic radio-frequency electromagnetic (EM) waves in the solar corona.
+This phenomenon occurs at a radius where the plasma frequency equals the DPDM mass.
+Furthermore, with the presence of the solar magnetic field, axion DM can also resonantly convert into radio waves in the solar corona.